noveb/dev-challenge-1/notes.md

   - Project setup from scratch cost me quite some time.
   - There was a compatibility issue with S3client and minio (solved)

-So, AWS still says: "scalara-api deployment is in progress.
+So, AWS still says: "api deployment is in progress.
 It takes a few minutes."
 So I end for today.

 12:00: Back at it.
 Plan for today is:
  - check why service in ECS does not start